mikewellmeansme/trs-isotopes-analyser/README.md

 Final images and tables available in folder `final output`.

-Current plots and tables obtained in `playground.ipynb` (refactoring and program splitting will be performed)
+Current plots and tables obtained in .ipynb files from `notebooks` folder.